noawe-boi/NoahsObsidianSync/Year 11 Chemistry IA4 W Bibliography.md

 ![[Pasted image 20240907152018.png]]

-<div style="color:grey; font-size:16px;font-family:Arial">Figure 6: Percentage variation of emissions compared to standard ULP, considered baseline (Larsen & Westbrook, 2012)</div>
+<div style="color:grey; font-size:16px;font-family:Arial">Figure 7: Percentage variation of emissions compared to standard ULP, considered baseline (Larsen & Westbrook, 2012)</div>

-Figure 6 is a table that compares the percentage difference in total quantity of various emission components produced throughout each driving cycle, against the type of fuel burned.
+Figure 7 is a table that compares the percentage difference in total quantity of various emission components produced throughout each driving cycle, against the type of fuel burned.
 It should be noted that all statistics marked with a red asterisk (<span style="color:red">*</span>) are considered to be statistically significant with high confidence.
 ULP is not listed as a fuel as it was considered the baseline, in which all other percentage values are with respect to.

 In every test, E10's $CO_2$ emissions varied only marginally when compared to ULP.
 This difference was greatest in the UDC, and EUDC driving cycles, where it varied from -3%, to 1%.
 E85, however, showed slight deviation from baseline results in all driving cycles. $CO_2$ emissions were decreased by a maximum of 5%, and a minimum of 4% in the UDC, and both NEDC and EUDC driving cycles respectively.
 E85

 ![[Pasted image 20240909182502.png]]

-<div style="color:grey; font-size:16px;font-family:Arial">Figure 7: CO2 emissions over various load cycles (g/km) (Larsen & Westbrook, 2012)</div>
+<div style="color:grey; font-size:16px;font-family:Arial">Figure 8: CO2 emissions over various load cycles (g/km) (Larsen & Westbrook, 2012)</div>
-The same study provided a quantitative graph of results over the same cycles, with the "Combined" results representing the entire NEDC load cycle.
+The same study provided a quantitative graph, Figure 8, of results over the same cycles, with the "Combined" results representing the entire NEDC load cycle.
 These results are relevant for later analysis.

 While the difference between ULP, the containing no ethanol, and E85, containing the most ethanol, was at most 5%, the study does consider these results statistically significant with a high level of confidence, in which case the evidence supports the thesis that the addition of ethanol to ULP decreases $CO_2$ emissions.